-AEW News: Chris Jericho Says NWO Wrestlers “Weren’t That Great,” Praises Cody Rhodes
+AEW News: Chris Jericho Says nWo Wrestlers ‘Weren’t That Great,’ Praises Cody Rhodes

-Chris Jericho recently sat down with Sports Illustrated to discuss his AEW career thus far, and how his new heel faction, The Inner Circle, has been compared to the NWO.
+Chris Jericho recently sat down with Sports Illustrated to discuss his AEW career thus far, and how his new heel faction, The Inner Circle, has been compared to the nWo.
 However, while “The Painmaker” did acknowledge that there are some similarities between the factions, he believes that his crew are superior in-ring talents.

 Jericho also compared himself to Hogan because he’s been the catalyst for the Inner Circle, but he did state that he’s a better worker than the WWE Hall of Famer.

-The Inner Circle is comprised of Jericho, Sammy Guevara, Jake Hager, Santana and Ortiz.
+The Inner Circle is comprised of Jericho, Sammy Guevara, Jake Hager, and Santana and Ortiz.
 All five superstars are rightfully regarded as strong performers, and they’ve been a major talking point in the wrestling industry since forming on the first episode of Dynamite.

 Now presenting, the greatest video package in wrestling history ????????#AEWDynamite